LukeGrahamLandry/franca/docs/codegen.md

 so only one version of the preprocessor constants are baked in.
 Many useful c libraries are well behaved and don't suffer from this problem.

+This can be made more convoluted by adding another layer. examples/disassembler.fr wants to use a library written in lua so it uses import_c to call a lua interpreter written in c and then uses that to run luajit's disassemblers.

+> This isn't the only way to call c code.
+> If depending on an external c compiler and linker is an acceptable price to pay for better optimization,
+> see `./imports.md## Linking Extern Symbols`.

 ## TODO: document me!

 - import_frc